zencephalon/zenofreact/src/pages/use-gatsby-for-ecommerce/index.md

 I advise that you skip using Gatsby when building an ecommerce site, despite my love for Gatsby.
 I speak from my experience working as a software engineer at [one of the first companies to use Gatsby in production](https://meetfabric.com) and consulting for several online retailers including [Rumpl](https://rumpl.com), [Western Rise](https://westernrise.com), and [Oliver's Apparel](https://oliversapparel.com/).

+Sure, Gatsby has benefits.
+It builds blazing fast websites.
+It has a highly extensible base because its GraphQL data querying system lets it integrate a variety of data sources at build time.
+It brings the power of React to static website generators.
+But none of these benefits specifically suits Gatsby to ecommerce.

 A lot goes into building a successful ecommerce sales machine, and Gatsby simply doesn't have the support for many specialized tools that a mature platform like Shopify has.
 Choosing to use Gatsby for an ecommerce platform could lead to ballooning development costs as you realize that even basic functionality for a store front would require custom development in Gatsby.
 Let's use some examples.

 ## Color pickers and out of stock functionality